OpenGradient/erc-onchain-agent/agent-erc.md

 ### Smart-contract backed tool

-We expect agents to utilize 2 types of tools: other agents that live on smart contracts, and standard smart contracts that just run on the EVM.
+We expect agents to utilize 3 types of tools: other agents that live on smart contracts, specialized ML models, and standard smart contracts.
 We provide a sample implementation of a smart contract tool below that can easily wrap any function of an existing contract.

 ```solidity
 /// @notice interface for turning a contract function's return value into a human-readable string